 Grate the potatoes and onions, alternating between the two.
 You can use the large grater feature of your food processor.

 Once you've grated all the potato and onion, transfer by the handful to a new bowl, squeezing as much moisture out of each handful as possible before putting in the new bowl.
-I like to do this part over the sink to save on paper towel usage.
+I like to do this part over the sink that has a colander set in it to save on paper towel usage.
 Change the blade on your food processor to the puree option.
 Put the grated potato and onion back through the processor for just a 5 second pulse.
 During this process you can squeeze out even more water as you return the twice-processed potato-onion to the bowl.*

 Mix in the eggs, flour, green onions (if using), salt and pepper.